 We turn to the pachyderm in the Linux gaming room.

 Valve, the company behind the Steam computer game platform, in no way represents the ideas of the free software movement.
 Steam is proprietary, sells digital games protected by DRM, and collects telemetry on users.
 Yet it is in large part because Steam, the biggest player in computer gaming, has taken an interest in Linux that Linux has become a viable option for gamers who have neither the time nor inclination to get into the nuts and bolts of trying to get Windows games to work under Wine.
 Not only has Steam put forward Proton, but it has also used Linux in both versions of its proprietary operating system.

-Steam’s new “Steam Deck” operating system – a sort of computer game alternative to the Nintendo Switch, runs an operating system based on Arch Linux (my desktop operating system, Manjaro Linux, is also based on Arch).
+Steam’s new “Steam Deck” console – a sort of computer game alternative to the Nintendo Switch, runs an operating system based on Arch Linux (my desktop operating system, Manjaro Linux, is also based on Arch).
 Steam Deck will rely on Proton to a large extent to handle popular games that are only native to Windows.
 However, if the console becomes popular, it is easy to envision there being more demand for there to be Linux versions of Windows games that run perfectly without the need for any compatibility layers.
 Moreover, if someone discovers that he or she can play almost every game that he or she wants to play on the Steam Deck, that may well make the idea of trying an operating system such as Manjaro on his or her next personal computer appealing.
 (It will, however, be incumbent on Linux advocates to explain the connection.)